Opinion | On Hannity’s show, Trump reveals his corrupt, panicky endgame

 In short, that invented scandal is morphing into the justification for refusing to commit to a peaceful transfer as the election nears.
 The Trump campaign also just echoed this in a fundraising email highlighted by reporter Kyle Cheney, which shrieks that due to that fake scandal, “Biden shouldn’t be allowed to run.”

-It’s a sign of how far we’ve fallen that the president of the United States can accuse his predecessor of “treason” based on pure fictions, and his campaign can claim that his challenger’s candidacy is illegitimate, only to see it largely ignored as typical conduct on his part.
+It’s a sign of how far we’ve fallen that the president of the United States can accuse his predecessor of “treason” based on pure fictions, and his campaign can suggest that his challenger’s candidacy is illegitimate, only to see it largely ignored as typical conduct on his part.

 But in this case, the link to the transition question is important, because it suggests a route to serious political violence in coming weeks.